OpenDashboards/apache-shindig-website/docs/getting-started/installation/index.md

 ---
 layout: docs
-title: Getting started
-headline: Getting started
+title: Installing the Shindig container
+headline: Installing the Shindig container
-description: Download and install Shindig in your environment by following a few simple steps.
+description: Download and install Shindig in your environment by following a few simple steps
-search_omit: true
-categories:
-tags: []
 ---